ska-telescope/ska-pst-lmc/docs/src/deployment/standalone.rst

 In this page, we describe how you can install, test, interact with, and uninstall PST.LMC using helm, kubectl, and the itango console.

-The ska-pst-lmc repository provides a Makefile, which simplifies some of these steps, including installing and uninstalling the PST.LMC, and running integration tests:

-  :ref:`using-make`

 Create the namespace for PST.LMC processing
 -------------------------------------------